sumitkm/parchmentscroll/readme.md

-* Parchment Scroll is sample Node JS application that uses *QuillJs* as a Rich Text Editor wrapped in a KO component *
+**Parchment Scroll** is simple Node JS application that uses *QuillJs* as a Rich Text Editor wrapped in a KO Component.
+It is mostly written in TypeScript.

 What does the 'Editor' do?
 Nothing at the moment, might save it off to a DB or Azure blob store at some point.